FRIDAY, NOVEMBER 11, 2016

 Moderator: Nicole Forrester

 Pursuing performance at a high level defines a person, but what happens when that journey is over?
 Our expert panel discusses mental health issues around high performer transition including loss of identity, perfectionism, depression and detraining from an intensely physical career.
+See the panel video on youtube here.

 Workshop C: Tools for Transition